Gandara1/vettec_ansible/04_ansible_vars/README.md

 ###### Note
 Ansible allows Jinja2 loops and conditionals in templates but not in playbooks.
 You cannot create a loop of tasks.
 Ansible playbooks are pure machine-parseable YAML.

+Defining variables in a play

+You can define variables directly in a playbook play:

+- hosts: webservers
+  vars:
+    http_port: 80

+When you define variables in a play, they are only visible to tasks executed in that play.
+Defining variables in included files and roles

+You can define variables in reusable variables files and/or in reusable roles.
+When you define variables in reusable variable files, the sensitive variables are separated from playbooks.
+This separation enables you to store your playbooks in a source control software and even share the playbooks, without the risk of exposing passwords or other sensitive and personal data.
+For information about creating reusable files and roles, see Re-using Ansible artifacts.

+This example shows how you can include variables defined in an external file:

+---

+- hosts: all
+  remote_user: root
+  vars:
+    favcolor: blue
+  vars_files:
+    - /vars/external_vars.yml

+  tasks:

+  - name: This is just a placeholder ansible.builtin.command: /bin/echo foo